 A student may request to take a voluntary leave of absence by using the online form.
 Any student who has completed one semester at Wellesley is eligible to request a voluntary leave of absence, a status that indicates the student intends to return to Wellesley after a designated period of time.
 Leave may be taken for as short a period as one semester and as long as two years.
 At the time a student requests a voluntary leave, the student must indicate the purpose of the leave and the semester of the student’s planned return, in order to allow for the planning required for registration and housing.
 Depending on the purpose of the leave, the student may be required to follow particular departure or return processes, as specified below.
 All requests for voluntary leaves of absence must be approved by the DAC and will be confirmed by the Class Dean.

 Voluntary leaves for the purpose of studying away from Wellesley require the submission of detailed academic plans to the Director of International Studies and/or the Class Dean.
 More information about these requirements is available here.
 A student on leave for study elsewhere may apply to transfer up to four units of credit per semester, up to a total of no more than eight units of credit.
 More information about transfer credits is available here.
 Students leaving to study at least half-time in another institution in the United States may be eligible for federal based financial aid, and should review and follow the procedures detailed here.

 Students should request such leaves by submitting the online form by November 1 for a spring semester leave and by March 1 for a fall semester leave.
 If additional time is needed to make a final decision about a leave, students should consult with the Class Dean.

-Students requesting a leave of absence for medical reasons must follow the clearance procedures outlined below, as may be modified based on the DAC’s review of the student’s individual circumstances.
+Students requesting a leave of absence for medical reasons should indicate this on the online form, and must follow the clearance procedures outlined below, as may be modified based on the DAC’s review of the student’s individual circumstances.